nnlgsakib/edufs/README.md

 Usage
-To use eduFs, you can build and run the Go program.
-Here are some example commands:
+To use eduFs, intsall it by clicking this url https://ipfs.io/ipfs/QmebZ46pvJfSgG4AMTNnun3qZqpZxco2EzdAqRdSjZ85yd?filename=edufs.exe

 # Get the status of your IPFS node: